 Treating this disorder effectively requires experience, and professional guidelines help direct therapy.
 People with this disorder harbor multiple identities, and each has its own unique perspective and concept of “self”.
-Each identity also understands that there are other identities that are not seen as part of that “self”.
-The idea with therapy is to gradually help all the identities recognize that they are all part of a single, unified self.
+Each identity also understands that there are other identities that they don’t see as part of that “self”.
+The goal of therapy is to help the identities recognize that they are all part of a single, unified self.
 Although some identities are more prominent and appear more than others, they all need to be treated as equally valid and real parts of a single person.
-Healthy therapy will not discard or throw away any of these identities, nor will any of them be judged as better, worse, or preferable to others.
+Healthy therapy will not discard or throw away any of these identities.
+None of them be judged as better, worse, or preferable to others.

 Stages of therapy

 The process of treating Dissociative Identity Disorder usually follows three basic stages.
 The first stage begins with building a trusting relationship between the individual and the therapist, which is a major step for people who have suffered significant abuse in their lives.
 This stage also focuses on improving general functioning and increasing safety.
 This involves developing strategies to manage the dangerous and harmful behaviors that are all too common in the disorder.